Do You Have a Natural Gas Furnace, But an Electric Water Heater?

 The answer: efficiency rating.

 You see, a standard electric water heater is titled as being nearly 100% efficient.
-This means that nearly 100% of the energy it consumes it put into the water as heat.
+This means that nearly 100% of the energy it consumes is put into the storage tank water as heat.
 A standard gas water heater is only about 70% efficient.
-So nearly 30% of the energy it consumes is wasted up and out the flue pipe without heating the water and only about 70% of the energy it takes in is put into the water in the form of heat.
+So nearly 30% of the heat source energy/warm air it consumes is wasted up and out the flue pipe without contributing to the water temperature and only about 70% of the energy it takes in is put into the water in the form of heat.
 So how can something that is less efficient be cheaper to operate?
 It all comes down to the cost of electricity versus the cost of natural gas.
 Natural gas is a very cheap resource.
 So even though a standard gas water heater is less efficient than its electric counterpart, it’s still 33% cheaper to operate, because natural gas is so incredibly much cheaper than electricity.

 New home builders are incentivized to put in energy-efficient appliances into the home.
 So while the standard electric water heater might be energy efficient, it’s very expensive to operate.
 In fact, it’s the most expensive way to provide hot water for your home.